-Excluding agricultural and equestrian operations and construction jobsites, the number of visible commercial enterprises in Leroy Township can literally be counted on two hands; three gas stations, a restaurant that is intermittently open, two taverns, a pizzeria, a convenience store, a sandstone quarry and a recording studio.
+Excluding agricultural and equestrian operations and construction jobsites, the number of visible commercial enterprises in Leroy Township can literally be counted on two hands; two gas stations, a restaurant, a sub shop, a tavern, a convenience store, and a sandstone quarry.
+There are also several empty store fronts and commercial buildings.
 Many residents conduct home occupations, but the exact number is unknown.
 Most Leroy Township residents of employable age do not work in the community, but rather commute to jobs elsewhere, usually in Lake County or eastern Cuyahoga County.